wiyota/hexaurl-validate-js/README.md

 ![HexaURL Validate logo](https://github.com/perforate-org/hexaurl/blob/main/assets/validate_logo.png?raw=true)

-A JavaScript/TypeScript library for validating [HexaURL](https://github.com/perforate-org/hexaurl) strings with configurable rules.
+A JavaScript/TypeScript library for validating [HexaURL](https://github.com/perforate-org/hexaurl) strings with configurable rules, also provides a module that can be combined with [Zod](https://zodjs.netlify.app/).

 This library has no dependencies, so it's lightweight and simple to integrate.
 It also helps protect against vulnerabilities in unmaintained packages and avoids deprecation or version conflicts.